What does INSEAD look for in MiM applicants?

 What academic profile and GMAT scores does INSEAD MiM typically expect?

 INSEAD MiM seeks candidates with strong academic credentials, typically expecting a minimum GPA of 3.0 or equivalent, though the average admitted student often has higher marks.
-For standardized tests, competitive GMAT scores generally range from 650-750, with particular emphasis on quantitative abilities.
+For standardised tests, INSEAD accepts both the GMAT or GRE.
+Competitive GMAT scores generally range from 650-750, with particular emphasis on quantitative abilities, and a strong GRE score in the quantitative reasoning section serves as an equally compelling signal for candidates choosing that test.
+Whichever GMAT or GRE score you submit, the programme places weight on demonstrated analytical capability rather than the test itself.

 How important is international experience for INSEAD MiM applicants?